Apple Pie Motherhood Band: History

-Apple Pie Motherhood Band spent the large portion of 1968 performing in the Greenwich Village and Chicago, opening for musical acts such as Jefferson Airplane, Paul Butterfield Blues Band, and The Chambers Brothers.
+Apple Pie Motherhood Band spent the large portion of 1968 performing in the Greenwich Village and Chicago, opening for musical acts such as Jefferson Airplane, Paul Butterfield Blues Band, Moby Grape, and The Chambers Brothers.
 All the while, the group experienced a set of line-up changes, first with Lundquist leaving and Castagno departing, citing an inability to travel for gigs.
 The band recruited singer Bruce Paine along with guitarist Michael Sorafine and harmonica player Adam Myers.
 Paine previously worked as a folk singer, but after contractual issues with RCA Records' development of his own album, he was encouraged to join the band.
 Sorafine and Myers were added in Chicago while the group was performing at the Rush Club, with the latter of the two introducing the members to LSD.
 When it came time for the group to record for their second album, Apple Pie, the LSD was negatively affecting the sessions, and, consequently, there was a lack of written material.
 Though Labes composed the majority of original songs, he only penned one track, "Super Music Man", with the rest evenly formulated from the other band members.
 It was more derived from psychedelic rock, but still contained R&B-flavored cover versions of "I Just Want to Make Love to You", "Get Ready", and "Brown Eyed Handsome Man".
 However, Apple Pies 1969 release was delayed after their manager disagreed with the group's relocation to a communal farm in Vermont; and, as a result, the band disbanded in the summer of that year to play in the counterculture musical production Hair.